Are you a 20- or 30-something having trouble separating from your family?

 We will help you explore problem areas and develop new skills that will help you make positive changes in your life.
 We’ve had excellent results helping people who feel “stuck” in different areas of their lives become more hopeful, energetic and decisive.

-While David sees adults of all ages, he has a special interest working with young adults (20s and 30s), many of whom struggle to navigate the highly transitional period between college and middle age.
+While David sees adults of all ages, he has a special interest in providing individual therapy for young adults (20s and 30s), many of whom struggle to navigate the highly transitional period between college and middle age.
 He helps them make sense of major decisions such as marriage, family and career.
 He sees heterosexual, gay and lesbian clients.
 Kathy sees adults of all ages, many of whom struggle with anxiety.
 She has a particular interest in middle age and older adults.

 Barbara sees adults for individual therapy and marriage counseling/couples therapy.
 She has expertise in grief/loss and substance abuse.
 Amanda and Matt specialize in working with young adults (20s and 30s), with Amanda and Jehari often seeing college-age and early 20s clients.